Health checks for Network Load Balancer target groups - Elastic Load Balancing

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Health checks for your target groups
+Health checks for Network Load Balancer target groups

 Network Load Balancers use active and passive health checks to determine whether a target is available to handle requests.
 By default, each load balancer node routes requests only to the healthy targets in its Availability Zone.
 If you enable cross-zone load balancing, each load balancer node routes requests to the healthy targets in all enabled Availability Zones.
 For more information, see Cross-zone load balancing.